No, not those kinds of things. I’m seeing things in the Bible – things I had been taught should not be there!

 What does this mean?

 It means that first century believers were taught to obey the laws of Moses and did so, passionately.
-In fact, they had now been doing this for 26 years, almost 3 decades!
+In fact, they had now been doing this for 28 years, almost 3 decades!
 How do we know?
-It turns out that the book of Acts alone, provides plenty of clues for those who are paying attention.
+It turns out that the entire book of Acts is sprinkled with clues – for those who are paying attention.
 I’ll be connecting the dots as we go along.

 So why does this “zealous for the law” thing sound so foreign?
 Is it because we’ve often heard “the law” associated with that nasty stuff called “legalism?”
 Is it because well-meaning (but misguided) teachers pit “the law” against “grace?”
 Is it perhaps because people still wildly misinterpret things that Paul wrote?
 My hunch is, it is for all those reasons – and more.